 The purposes of sabbatical leaves may include professional and personal renewal as teacher-scholars, scholarly research and publication, and the development of courses or other parts of the teaching and learning program.
 These sabbatical leaves are not to be considered primarily as rewards for services to the university; rather they are intended to be a means of faculty development, mutually beneficial to the individual faculty member and to the university as a whole.
 Ordinarily, a sabbatical leave will not be granted for work toward a degree.
 To be eligible for a sabbatical leave, a faculty member must 1) have completed at least seven consecutive years of service to Mars Hill University, 2) have not received sabbatical leave in the preceding seven years, and 3) agree to return to Mars Hill University for at least one year following the leave.
-If the recipient does not return to the university for one year following the leave.
+If the recipient does not return to the university for one year following the leave or grant, the recipient agrees to repay to the university all funds received from the university in connection with the leave.